 There are many movies that have taken this nuanced horror and polished it to a much greater degree.
 One of the best among them is Hereditary.

-The film casts Toni Collette as Annie Graham, a mother and an artist who is struggling with the death of her mother while trying to finish a series of dioramas for her gallery exhibition.
+Described by Time Out New York as “this generation’s The Exorcist”, the film casts Toni Collette as Annie Graham, a mother and an artist who is struggling with the death of her mother while trying to finish a series of dioramas for her gallery exhibition.
 Alex Wolff and Milly Shapiro are Annie’s children, Peter and Charlie both of whom are also coming to terms with the death of the family matriarch in their own dysfunctional ways.
 Gabriel Byrne plays the kindhearted husband, Steve, who just wants the family to come together.
 As the threads begin to unravel we begin to realize that much more sinister things are at play in the ancestry of the family here.

 The actors’ portrayal of the characters in Hereditary is what really shines in this horror film.
 Every one of them delivers a stand out performance, really making us feel what it’s like to be in the character’s shoes.
 The premise and the writing are also praiseworthy.
 Even if the horror elements were to be removed from the film, it could still stand on its own as a compelling drama with a diverse range of themes.

 Another thing that Hereditary does amazingly is throw out audience expectations.
 The character of Charlie, that the film advertised as the central character in its trailers meets a horrible fate within the prologue of the movie.
 After this bit, you can wave your predictions and expectations goodbye as the film takes you for a rollercoaster of a ride.

 Hereditary takes its due time to establish a feeling of dread in the audience but it does not use or display any horror imagery.
 What has the audience in dread is the tension among the family members that are reeling from two deaths back to back.